India eyes big step in AFC U23 Asian Cup Qualifiers against hosts Qatar - www.lokmattimes.com

 India eyes big step in AFC U23 Asian Cup Qualifiers against hosts Qatar

-Doha [Qatar], September 5 : After beginning their AFC U23 Asian Cup 2026 Qualifiers campaign with a solid 2-0 win over Bahrain, the Indian men's U23 team will now face hosts Qatar in their second Group H match on Saturday, September 6, 2025, at the Abdullah bin Khalifa Stadium in Doha, as per the AIFF website.
+Doha (Qatar), Sep 5 After beginning their AFC U23 Asian Cup 2026 Qualifiers campaign with a solid 2-0 win over Bahrain, the Indian men’s U23 team will now face hosts Qatar in their second Group H match on Saturday, at the Abdullah bin Khalifa Stadium.

-"It's always a good thing to start with a win and get those three points," said Naushad Moosa after the win over Bahrain.
-"That win gave us a lot of hope and belief that if we do well against Qatar, we'll have the chance to qualify.
-It's essential we go forward with a winning mentality."
+"It’s always a good thing to start with a win and get those three points,” said Moosa after the win over Bahrain.
+“That win gave us a lot of hope and belief that if we do well against Qatar, we’ll have the chance to qualify.
+It’s very important we go forward with a winning mentality.”

 Qatar began their campaign with a thumping 13-0 victory over Brunei Darussalam, showcasing their attacking prowess.
 Moosa acknowledged the challenge ahead, saying, “Qatar are probably one of the best teams in Asia that we could face.
 Their playing style is totally different from Bahrain’s.
 They rely on short passes, quick switches, and a lot of wing play.
 We need to focus on stopping those movements from the sides.”